JosepaulJ/ram-hog/README.md

 - Launch the app from your Applications folder.

 #### Linux
-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/JosepaulJ/ram-hog/main/stramineous/ram-hog.zip` file.
 - Open a terminal in the extracted folder.
 - Run the command `./ram-hog` to start the application.